 each $H_i : \mathbb R^2\to\mathbb R^+$ being proper with unique minimum and no other critical points in the plane. \end{theorem}

 \begin{proof} This is essentially the result of~\cite[Section 2]{herm1998}, but we provide the explanation here for completeness.

-In this case a periodic trajectory is a Cartesian product of periodic trajectories in all coordinates.
-Let the corresponding areas of the projections of the trajectories be $A_i = \int_\gamma p_idq_i$.
-Since the given Hamiltonians $H_i$ are proper with unique minimum at the origin, for every $H_i$ we find uniquely a closed trajectory with given $A_i$, denote the value of $H_i$ on such a trajectory by $E_i(A_i)$.
-Such closed trajectories in coordinates $(p_i,q_i)$ will compose a closed trajectory in all the coordinates if the periods coincide, which translates to the fact that $\frac{\partial E_i}{\partial A_i}$ are equal to the same number for those $i$ with $A_i > 0$.
-Note that this condition is sufficient but not necessary, the general case of a closed trajectory is when the periods of the projections are rational multiples of each other.
+In this case the trajectories are characterized as curves whose every projection to the space of $(p_i,q_i)$ is a trajectory of $H_i$.
+For a closed trajectory, let the corresponding area of the projection be $A_i = \int_\gamma p_idq_i$.
+Since the given Hamiltonians $H_i$ are proper with unique minimum at the origin, for every $H_i$ we find a unique closed trajectory with given $A_i$, and denote the value of $H_i$ on such a trajectory by $E_i(A_i)$.
+Such closed trajectories in coordinates $(p_i,q_i)$ will produce a closed trajectory in all the coordinates if the periods coincide, which translates to the fact that the numbers $\frac{\partial E_i}{\partial A_i}$ are equal to the same number for all $i$ such that $A_i > 0$.
+Note that this condition is sufficient, but not necessary, in the general case the periods of the projections are rational multiples of each other.

 Note that every $E_i$ is a strictly increasing function of $A_i$.
-Consider the $A_i$ as the coordinates and study the function $A = A_1+\dots+A_n$ of the set
+Consider the $A_i$ as the coordinates and study the function $A = A_1+\dots+A_n$ on the set